ibm-cloud-docs/apps/creds_cf.md

 Learn how to add service credentials to your Cloud Foundry deployment environment.
 These instructions apply to both [Cloud Foundry Public](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf) and [Cloud Foundry Enterprise Environment](/docs/cloud-foundry-public?topic=cloud-foundry-public-cfee).
 {: shortdesc}

+The default shared domain is `mybluemix.net`, but `appdomain.cloud` is another domain option that you can use.
+For more information about migrating to `appdomain.cloud`, see [Updating your domain](/docs/cloud-foundry-public?topic=cloud-foundry-public-update-domain).
+{: tip}

 ## Your code + Cloud Foundry
 {: #credentials-byoc-cf}